johannaruiz/propotional-mqs/scss/README.md

 ##Sass Reference for constructing Media Queries

-**Note:** *Coming in the next few days, automated creation of media queries with looping through lists(arrays) of variables to construct media queries.*
+**Note:** *Coming in the next few days, automated creation of media queries with looping through lists(arrays) of variables to construct media queries dynmaically.
+Also creation of other SCSS files to modularize code.* **Stay Tuned for Updates.**

 ###Simple Media Query Construction
 <pre>